nexus-rpc/api/SPEC.md

 the handler.
 The callback request must strip away the `Nexus-Callback-` prefix.
 E.g if a Start Operation request includes a `Nexus-Callback-Token: some-token` header, the callback request would include a `Token: some-token` header.

+The `Nexus-Link` header field can be added to associate resources with the start request.
+A handler may attach these links as metadata to underlying resources to provide end-to-end observabililty.
+See the [`Nexus-Link`](#nexus-link) section for more information.

 #### Request Body

 The body may contain arbitrary data.
 Headers should specify content type and encoding.